 About the Challenge

 Centered on planting trees, the Fit for Trees challenge aimed to restore watersheds to preserve Chinook salmon, the primary food source for orcas.
 At the time of the challenge, only 75 of these marine mammals remained.

-Thanks to our amazing sponsor, Boomhi, we set out to raise awareness for the well-being of orcas and reforestation with One Tree Planted.
+Thanks to our amazing sponsor, Boomhi, we set out to raise awareness for orcas’ well-being and reforestation with One Tree Planted.
 We offered a list of physical distance and time-based activities that participants could choose from to contribute to the end goal.
-Some examples of these fun but challenging activities include hiking, running, meditation and even trash pickup!
+Some examples of these fun but challenging activities include hiking, running, meditation, and even trash pickup!

 Each activity our participants selected was converted into trees planted.
 To help reach the overall goal of 50,000 trees, participants encouraged each other by sending virtual high fives and sharing sweaty selfies for motivation.

 The challenge was very successful in reaching participants worldwide due to the convenience of a virtual platform without time and location constraints.